Paddler Bhavinaben Patel wins historic silver at Tokyo Paralympics | Sports-Games

 Patel, a wheelchair player, had also suffered a loss to Zhou, one of the most decorated para-paddlers of China, in her first group stage match earlier in the week.

-Up against an opponent, who has five Paralympic medals to her name including gold medals in singles at Beijing and London, Patel seemed to struggle as she couldn't execute her strategy and was left to do the catch up job.
+''I dedicate this medal to those who supported me, PCI, SAI, TOPS, Blind People Association and to all my friends and family,'' Patel, who was diagnosed with polio when she was 12 months old, said after winning the medal. ''This medal is also dedicated to my coach who always supported me and gave hard training for which I could reach this stage.
+Special thanks to my physio, dietician, sports psychologist.
+They are who always motivated me.''
+Up against an opponent, who has five Paralympic medals to her name including gold medals in singles at Beijing and London, Patel seemed to struggle as she couldn't execute her strategy and was left to do the catch-up job.

 Zhou, a six-time World Championship medallist, didn't allow Patel, currently ranked 12th in her division, to find her angled returns and get into a rally.